Excretory System of Earthworm | Zoology QnA MCQs For Students

 Behind the 15th segment on the anterior and posterior faces of the septa occurs the septal nephridia arranged in two rows on each face of the septa.
 A row on either side of the intestine.
 There may be 80-100 of them per segment.

-Diagram of Entire Septal nephridia and L.S. of Nephrostome
+| Diagram of Septal nephridia of Earthworm and L.S. of Nephrostome |

 The terminal duct of all nephridia in each row opens into a septal excretory canal.
 Two such canals run upwards along the septum and open into a pair of supra-intestinal excretory ducts, situated side by side in the mid-dorsal line above the intestine and below the dorsal vessel extending from the 15th to the last body segment.
 These longitudinal excretory ducts open in the intestine in each segment through narrow ductules near the septum.
 Since the septal nephridia open into the gut, they are said to be enteronephric.

-Integumentary nephridia:
+Integumentary nephridia

 Integumentary nephridia are small in size without a funnel or nephrostome and are closed type with no opening into the coelom.